design-hub-arc/FMECsvToMinecraftConverter/README.md

 or (b): run `convert.bat` from the command prompt as shown:
 `convert.bat /path/to/csvFile.csv`

-## User Parameters
+## User Parameters (Converter.fmw)
-When running the program, the user will be asked for a series of parameters.
+When running `Converter.fmw`, the user will be asked for a series of parameters.
 * Destination Minecraft Folder: the "saves" folder under the user's minecraft folder.
 Be sure to change this value when you first download the program from GitHub.
-* World name: the name of the minecraft world to output data to.
-Note that FME will create the world if it does not yet exist, or overwrite the world if it does.
-* Point cloud file: the CSV file to convert.
-Currently, the program does not require headers, it only requires that the file follow the guidelines stated above.
-* World size: The width and depth to scale points to.
-Essentially, if you were to set 64 as the world size, imagine a 64 by 64 block box around all the x-y points in the data set, where  the smallest x and y coordinates mark one corner of the box, and the largest mark the diagonal opposite corner.
-* Height scale: The maximum height to scale z-coordinates to after shifting, in blocks.
-The lowest point in the point cloud will be scaled and shifted to have a z-coordinate of 0, while the highest point will be scaled and shifted to have a z-coordinate of this height scale value, with all points in between being adjusted accordingly.
-* "Should the height axis scale with the other axes?": Since z-coordinates are restricted in their values, but x- and y-coordinates are not, vastly spread out z-coordinates will require a small scaling factor, which will also force x- and y-coordinates to a small scaling factor to maintain scale.
-Selecting "no" for this parameter will cause the z-axis to scale independent of the x- and y-axes, whereas selecting "yes" will force all three axes to maintain the same scaling factor.
-* Point reduction factor: Used to calculate the maximum number of points to include in the point cloud after thinning, with larger point reduction factors yielding fewer maximum points.
-For example, given a world size of 64x64x64, and a point reduction factor of 100, the point cloud will be thinned to at most (643)/100=2621points.
+* Source CSV: the CSV file to convert.
+It must contain the headers [x, y, z, r, g, b], with no spaces between headers.
+Coordinates are measured in meters (blocks in Minecraft).
+* Feature Types to read: Unknown what this does.
+* Point reduction factor: Currently unused.
+* Should the world read color from the source file?: If set to yes, for every point in the source CSV file, assigns the block from `colorToBlockTable.csv` with the closest matching color to that point.
+If set to no, every point is converted to a block of Quartz.

+## User Parameters (revitNativeToCsv.fmw)
+* Revit Project Files: the .rvt file to convert.
+* Feature Types to Read: Unknown what this does.
+* Destination CSV folder: the directory to write output files to.

 ## Contributing